Theory Test Revision: 6-Week Plan to 70%+ Pass Rate

 You can pass the theory test in less than six weeks.
 People do, with intense daily revision over a couple of weeks.
 But six weeks at 30 to 60 minutes per day is the most efficient pattern for a working adult or a student also doing other coursework.
 Spaced repetition over weeks consolidates knowledge in a way that cramming does not.
-The Highway Code is dense.
-Hazard perception requires reaction-time practice that does not consolidate in a single session.
+The Highway Code essentials guide is dense.
+Hazard perception requires reaction-time practice that does not consolidate in a single session, as the hazard perception guide explains.

 If you have less time, compress the plan.
 The phase order matters more than the duration.
 Do not skip phases.